Cars Brands that start with C

 Changfeng Logo

-In 1950, the Chinese brand Guangzhou Automobile Group (GAC) in Changsha, Hunan, China established an automobile manufacturing subsidiary called Hunan Changfeng Motor Co.
-Planning change in 2012 – merging with the GAC Group, the company in 2009 changes its name and type, becoming GAC Changfeng Motor Co Ltd. The main products of the brand are light trucks, mainly for the Chinese market.
-Today the range has expanded, including copies of Mitsubishi Pajero and modifications, Mitsubishi pickups: Fine and Flying, Kylin hatchback in conjunction with Bird Technology.
+In 1950, the Chinese brand Guangzhou Automobile Group (GAC) in Changsha (Hunan Province, China) established an automobile manufacturing subsidiary called Hunan Changfeng Motor Co.
+Planning a change in 2012 – a merger with GAC Group, the company changed its name and type in 2009, becoming GAC Changfeng Motor Co Ltd. The brand’s main products are light trucks, mainly for the Chinese market.
+Today, the model range has expanded, including copies of the Mitsubishi Pajero and modifications, Mitsubishi pickup trucks Fine and Flying, and hatchback Kylin, which were created in cooperation with Bird Technology.

 Cole Motor